Sequence Model Imitation Learning with Unobserved Contexts: Related Work

 Once one identifies the downstream effect of missing context as covariate shift, a natural question is whether an extension of prior covariate-shift-robust imitation learning methods to the space of histories would be able to learn effectively in partial information settings.
 Prior work has answered parts of this question.
 For example, \cite{choudhury2018data} proves that interactive imitation learning over the space of histories converges to the QMDP approximation of the expert's policy \citep{littman1995learning}.
 Recent work \citet{ortega2021shaking} views these kind of partial information setting through a causal lens \citep{pearl2016causal}, and provides an algorithm (counterfactual teaching) equivalent to the interactive-expert FORWARD algorithm of \citet{ross2010efficient} under log-loss.
 We build upon these analyses by providing conditions under which such approaches will converge to a policy that is equivalent in value to that of the expert in the presence of unobserved contexts.

 Our focus on the contextual MDP \citep{cmdp} is because, as argued by \citep{zhang2020causal, kumor2021sequential}, context that is updated throughout the episode and is only reflected for a single step prevents the learner from refining its estimates via considering history.
-Our results apply to settings beyond the CMDP where a similar asymptotic realizability property holds. \citet{tennenholtz2021covariate} consider IL in contextual MDPs but give the learner access to the confounder at test time and do not consider policies that operate over the space of histories. \cite{de2019causal} also consider imitation learning from a causal inference perspective but focus on issues of covariate shift \citep{alice}, rather than those of missing information.
+Our results apply to settings beyond the CMDP where a similar asymptotic realizability property holds. \citet{tennenholtz2021covariate} consider IL in contextual MDPs but give the learner access to the confounder at test time and do not consider policies that operate over the space of histories. \cite{de2019causal} also consider imitation learning from a causal inference perspective but focus on issues of covariate shift \citep{alice}, rather than those of missing information. \citep{swamy2022causal} also consider unobserved confounders in IL but focus on correlated action perturbations rather than partial observability.

+\citet{wen2020fighting, wen2021keyframe, wen2022fighting, chuang2022resolving} propose various \textit{offline} approaches to mitigating the latching effect (which they term the copycat problem).
+However, as we prove below, \textit{online} interaction with the environment is both necessary and sufficient to prevent compounding errors and the associated latching effect.
+It is therefore difficult to provide strong theoretical guarantees for their work or argue that their results in simulation would necessarily transfer to real-world problems.